goinstant/webrtc-demo/README.md

 ##### 4. Execute `foreman start` from the repo root to start the application

 ### Run on Heroku

+Before running the demo on Heroku set the NODE_ENV to 'heroku':

+`heroku config:set NODE_ENV=heroku`

 ##### Push Master